PaymentHighway/paymenthighway-java-lib/README.md

 For full documentation on the PaymentHighway API visit our developer website: https://paymenthighway.fi/dev/

 The Java Client is a Maven project built so that it will work on Java 1.7 and Java 1.8.
-It requires the following third party frameworks: Apache HttpComponents, Jackson JSON.
+It requires the following third party frameworks: Apache HttpComponents and Jackson JSON.
 It also uses JUnit test packages.

 # Structure

 * com.solinor.paymenthighway